-If you just got a new monitor or a TV, and you’re confused with all the different connector ports you see at the back of your display – fear not, because we’ll get behind each port and all of its relevant versions.
+If you just got a new monitor or a TV, and you’re confused with all the different connector ports you see at the back of your display – fret not, because we’ll get behind each port and all of its relevant versions.

 You’ll know what cables and ports you can or cannot use as well as which one you should use and which one to avoid if you have more options.
 You will be able to connect your display appropriately in no time and enjoy the best image quality possible.